The Army University welcomes new provost

 |0

-This work, The Army University welcomes new provost [Image 2 of 2], by Dan Neal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The Army University welcomes new provost, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.